slab/parchment/README.md

   insertAt(index: number, text: string);
   insertAt(index: number, embed: string, value: any);

+  // Returns offset between this blot and an ancestor's offset(ancestor: Blot = this.parent): number;

   // Called after update cycle completes.
 Cannot change the value or length
   // of the document, and any DOM operation must reduce complexity of the DOM
   // tree.